eniuz/gatling/src/site/sphinx/general_information/contributing.rst

 We chose Github for its community oriented workflow.
 If you want to provide code for Gatling, please follow Github's way.

-.. todo:: Fix cross-doc links when done
 1. Fork the project onto your own account
-2. Read [[Development Environment]] to install what is needed on your computer
+2. Read :ref:`dev-environment` to install what is needed on your computer
 3. Code
 4. Commit and push to your own branch, on your own repository.
 Try to find a good name for your branch, if your modification is to close an issue, please let us know.
 5. On Github, go to your branch and create a *Pull Request*